darkwinTech/assignement-4/README.md

 # Aleen AlQarni – Personal Portfolio - Assignment 3

 ## 📌 Assignment Description
-For Assignment 3, <s> I focused on enhancing my portfolio website by adding dynamic and interactive features using HTML, CSS, and JavaScript.
-For Dynamic Content, I implemented a personalized greeting that updates based on the time of day and the user’s stored name, added interactive buttons that allow users to switch between sections such as “Skills” and “Education,” and created a project cards that can be sorted by date.
-In the Data Handling section, I integrated the Cat API to fetch and display random images, and developed a simple contact form that validates user inputs, shows confirmation messages, and stores submitted data in local storage for persistence.
-For Animations and Transitions, I added smooth fade-in effects to improve the user experience and make the website feel more engaging.
-Finally, for Error Handling and User Feedback, I implemented inline error messages for invalid or empty fields (such as the email input), displayed friendly messages when API requests failed with an option to retry, and included loading states “Loading a cute cat” text while data is being fetched.</s>
+For Assignment 3, I enhanced my portfolio website by adding dynamic, interactive, and data-driven features using HTML, CSS, and JavaScript.
+The project integrates external APIs, applies complex logic for filtering and validation, manages user preferences with localStorage, and optimizes performance for a smooth experience.
+Key improvements include fetching live GitHub repositories, displaying random cat photos via API, personalized greetings, project filtering and sorting, a randomized theme accent, and responsive design
 ## ✨ Features
+### API Integration:
+* Integrated the GitHub REST API to dynamically fetch and display my latest repositories.
+    * The section shows each repository’s name, description, language, and “last updated” time in a user-friendly format.
+  Includes loading spinners and error messages to handle API downtime gracefully. <br></br>
+* Integrated a second external API to fetch and display random cat photos when the user clicks a button.
+  * Includes a loading animation and fallback message if the request fails.<br></br>
+* Icon-Enhanced Navigation: Added icons beside main navigation links (About, Projects, GitHub, Contact) for improved visual clarity and professional appearance.

+### Complex Logic:
+I implemented several interactive features using conditions and multi-step logic:
+* Projects Filter & Sort: Users can filter projects by category or skill level and sort them by date or name.
+If no projects match, a friendly message appears.
+* Contact Form Validation: Checks for empty fields and valid email format before allowing submission.
+Displays success or error messages and stores data in localStorage.
+* Timer: A live “Time on Site” counter updates every second.

+### State Management:
+* Randomized Theme Accent: The site lets users randomize the accent color with one click and remembers their chosen color using localStorage, keeping it consistent on reload.
+* Projects Show/Hide State: The visibility of the Projects section is saved, so if a user hides it, the setting remains after page reload.
-* Personalized Greeting: Displays a custom greeting message that updates based on the time of day and the stored username. <br></br>
+* Personalized Greeting: The user’s name is stored in localStorage and displayed in a custom greeting message that updates dynamically based on the time of day.

-* Section Switching: Interactive buttons allow users to switch between different sections such as Skills and Education dynamically. <br></br>
-* Project Sorting: Project that can be sorted by date (latest first). <br></br>
-* API Integration (Cat API): Fetches random cat images from a public API with loading states and retry options for failed requests. <br></br>
-* Contact Form with Validation: Validates form inputs, shows confirmation messages upon submission, and stores user data in local storage. <br></br>
-* Smooth Fade-In Animations: Adds visual transitions for engaging user experience. <br></br>
-* Error Handling and Feedback: Inline error messages for invalid inputs, user-friendly notifications for API errors, and clear loading indicators.
+### Performance
+* Optimized Code Structure: Used clean, efficient JavaScript and CSS
+* Deferred Script Loading
+* Responsive & Efficient Images: Used appropriately sized images for profile and project cards with fixed dimensions to prevent layout shifts and improve load time.
+* CSS Variables for Theming: Implemented --accent color variables for quick theme changes without re-rendering or extra styles.

-## How to run ?
+# How to run ?
 1. Copy this link (https://github.com/darkwinTech/assignment-2.git) and clone it into your IDE (WebStorm or VSCode)
 2. Click Trust Project
 3. Go to index.html file and run it